joemspalding/hello-world/README.md

-# hello-world
+# My Website
-for learning github
+This is my first attempt at github and also my first attempt at styling a website.
+Very fun!